emarifer/note-taking-app/README.md

 ---

-#### This implementation features updated versions of some libraries, mainly BLoC and Firebase, and with null safety.
+#### This implementation features updated versions of some libraries, mainly BLoC, AutoRoute(v3.2.0) and Firebase, and with null safety.